 UPDATE: Some people were looking for instructions to make Origami Hina Dolls.
 You can click the link for a visual guide and/or watch the YouTube below…

 You can draw a face on the head at the end if you’d like (some people do this)!
 Good luck and enjoy!

-This artilce was posted on Saturday, February 27th, 2010 at 4:29 pm and is filed under Countries & Cultures, Cuisine, English, Hina Matsuri - Doll Festival - Girls' Day, Hishimochi, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, Recipes of the World.
+This article was posted on Saturday, February 27th, 2010 at 4:29 pm and is filed under Countries & Cultures, Cuisine, English, Hina Matsuri - Doll Festival - Girls' Day, Hishimochi, Holidays Around the World, Japan, Japanese, Japanese Cuisine, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.